 His diet consists mostly of beef, with Danny regularly enjoying ribeye steaks, beef ribs, burgers, bacon, eggs, and the occasional piece of cheese.
 He was also able to shed some extra weight he had been carrying around—dropping from 245 pounds to a healthy 180 pounds.

 On top of all of this, Danny has experienced extraordinary mental health benefits as well.
 The shock of the heart attack left Danny reeling from PTSD and major depression, so he started seeing a therapist.

 “Two weeks into the carnivore diet, I told my therapist, ‘I don’t think I need you anymore because I’m not thinking the same way as I was.’
 And I didn’t need him anymore—and that was only two weeks into the diet!
 The depression really got better—the PTSD…was totally gone.”

-Now, Danny enjoy plenty of energy to train, spend time with his family, and play the bagpipes at firefighter events.
-He may enjoy the odd piece of cake at his children’s birthday parties, or an occasional beer with friends, but he says he really doesn’t crave those things anymore—and is happy to share his story with the hopes that it will help others too.
+Now, Danny enjoys plenty of energy to train, spend time with his family, and play the bagpipes at firefighter events.
+He may enjoy the odd piece of cake at his children’s birthday parties or an occasional beer with friends, but he says he really doesn’t crave those things anymore—and is happy to share his story with the hopes that it will help others too.